thetushargoyal/PyFormGUI/README.md

 2) windowIcon (String): Icon of the window  - store your assets in assets folder and pass the name of the image as a string.
 Eg. 'icon.png'
 3) fullscreen (Boolean) - True or False - Default is False, if True, the window will be fullscreen
 4) resizable (Boolean) - True or False - Default is True, if False, the window will not be resizable
+5) color (String) - pass the hex code of the color you want the window to be.
+Eg. '#000000' for black

 At the end of your program, call the following function to close the window: